FNaqaweh/project-alphacat/README.md

 Inline + tab icons:
 - https://fontawesome.com/

-Thank you to the following YouTube channels that helped me with the creation of this site through their awesome tutorials:
+Thank you to the following YouTube channels that helped me with the creation of this site through their informative tutorials:

 - https://www.youtube.com/user/KepowOb
 - https://www.youtube.com/user/TheCharmefis